 The new law hardly restricts anything that wasn’t already prohibited.
 The biggest change is the ease of enforcement.
 Thousands of short-term rental homes and condos could face fines.
 Several hundred condos in Waikiki’s apartment precinct might be short-term rentals without the owner realizing that it is against the law.

 Out of a total of 876 Waikiki Banyan condos, only about 200 units have a NUC.
 Out of a total of 435 Waikiki Sunset condos only about 250 units have a NUC.
-All others are not allowed as short-term rentals.
+All others are not allowed as short-term rentals. (see 10.22.2019 most recent update at the top of the page).

 Whatever you do, we recommend following the law, including paying the appropriate taxes on rental income.